kiranvad/kiranvad.github.io/_pages/about.md

 My core research interest is in **learning interpretable representations for data-efficient scientific discovery**, especially in settings where experimental data is expensive or sparse.
 I work on developing differentiable, geometry-inspired models that integrate active learning and reinforcement learning for autonomous experiment design.
 I am particularly interested in representations grounded in **topology and differential geometry** to make scientific workflows both computationally efficient and physically meaningful.

-### News
-* UW ChemE wrote a nice short story about our work on building autonomous experimental laboratories.
-You can find that [here](https://www.cheme.washington.edu/news/article/2024-03-28/recruiting-robots-materials-discovery).

 ### Beyond Research

 Outside the lab, I’m a passionate follower of **cricket** and have been watching, analyzing, and writing about the game for over two decades.
 I also enjoy **Formula 1**—my weekends are often booked during the race season.
 I dabble in music production and play a bit of keyboard, with musical tastes ranging from **A. R. Rahman** to **twenty one pilots** and **Yanni**.